AlpacaTravel/graphql-docs/README.md

 - **[Importing Locations](topics/collection/Importing%20Locations/README.md)**
   Working with concepts of importing 3rd party locations from another platform

-### Australian Tourism Data Warehouse
+### Places

-We support working with various place providers on the platform, including the Australian Tourism Data Warehouse (ATDW)
+We support working with various place providers on the platform, to access place information and keep your place information up to date.

 - **[Working with ATDW](topics/atdw/Working%20with%20the%20ATDW/README.md)**
-  Understanding how to work with the ATDW place provider for the API
+  Understanding how to work with the Australian Tourism Data Warehouse place provider for place information

 ## Tutorials